Quantum simulation of indefinite causal order induced quantum refrigeration

-A phase-locking system is adopted to ensure the stability of the path interferometer, with an average interferometric visibility of more than 99.7\% for four hours, which sufficiently guarantees the ICO performance (See Section II in the Supplementary Material for details).
-The action of the thermalizing channel can be simulated using a probabilistic mixture of two fully amplitude damping (AD) channels \cite{fisher2012optimal,lu2017experimental,mancino2017quantum}, $\mathcal{T}\left(\rho\right)=\sum_{i=0}^{3}p_{i}K_{i}\rho K_{i}^{\dagger}$, where the $\left\{ K_{0},K_{1}\right\} $ ($\left\{ K_{2},K_{3}\right\} $) constitute a channel damping to ground (excited) state, and $\overrightarrow{p}=\left\{ p_{0},p_{1},p_{2},p_{3}\right\} $ denote the probability vectors, which depend on the temperature of the thermalizing channel.
-The AD channel is realized using polarization M-Z interferometer-like setup with half-wave plates (HWPs) and polarization beam splitters (PBSs), as shown in Fig.\ref{fig:setup}.
-We have performed the process tomography of the thermalizing channel at several different temperatures.
-The average process fidelity exceeded 99.9\%, verifying the credible simulation of the channel (see section II in Supplementary Material for details).
+A phase-locking system is adopted to ensure the stability of the path interferometer, with an average interferometric visibility of more than 99.7\% (See Section II of Supplementary Material (SM) for details).
+The interaction of system qubit with reservoirs can be modeled by two processes with the happening rate dictated by the temperature: (i) The qubit releases the energy to reservoir and decays to ground state; (ii) The qubit absorbs an excitation from reservoir and hops into the excited state.
+The generalized amplitude damping channel (GAD) explicitly simulates this interaction \cite{fisher2012optimal,lu2017experimental,mancino2017quantum}.
+The GAD is decomposed into $\ensuremath{\mathcal{T}\left(\rho\right)=\sum_{i=1}^{4}K_{i}\rho K_{i}^{\dagger}}$, of which the $\left\{ K_{1},K_{2}\right\}$ ($\left\{ K_{3},K_{4}\right\}$ ) forms a standard amplitude damping channel describing the process (i) ((ii)).
+For realization of sequential thermalizing channel, 16 Kraus operator settings $\left\{ K_{i}\otimes K_{j},i,j=1,2,3,4\right\}$ are randomly implemented and mixed classically, while two branches of interferometer is coherently combined without destroying the superposition We performed the process tomography of the thermalizing channel at different temperatures.
+The average process fidelity exceeds 99.9\%, verifying the credible simulation of the channel (section II of SM).